sakshi073/NeuroNexus/README.md

 # NeuroNexus
-I have developed this landing page using html and css
+I have developed this to showcase my web developmemt skills